 One or two accomplishments that you can adequately describe and relate back to your candidacy are more likely to get you into law school than simply listing various accomplishments without substantiating them.

-A sure-fire way to turn the admissions committee away from your application is to try using reverse psychology by mentioning the numerous other options and offers you have.
-Law schools want to know how passionate you are about their law school and that they’re your number one choice.
+A surefire way to turn the admissions committee away from your application is to try using reverse psychology by mentioning the numerous other options and offers you have.
+Law schools want to know how passionate you are about their community and that they’re your number one choice.

 You don’t need to mention how many other law schools want you to prove you’re a desirable candidate.
 Your accomplishments and sincerity should speak for themselves!